More than 4 out of 5 people who think they have a sinus headache actually have a migraine.

-"It's such a widespread misconception," says neurology professor Peter Goadsby, MD, who heads the University of California, San Francisco's headache program.
+"It's such a widespread misconception," says Peter Goadsby, MD, who heads the University of California, San Francisco's headache program.
 "It's the size of the problem that stuns me."

 "If you walk into your doctor's office with disabling headache pain that comes and goes, 95% of the time it's migraine," Silberstein says.
 "People with sinus infections don't complain of headache first.
 They say they are sick and have a headache."